 Winter is a fun time in Lafayette, and the festive spirit is everywhere.
 Red and green Christmas decorations give way to the purple, green, and gold of Mardi Gras, and the revelry continues.
 Check out Lafayette's Wintertime Guide below.

-Time-honored traditions and new events destined to become traditions--- the holiday season in Lafayette Parish is filled with all things joyous!
+Time-honored traditions and new events destined to become traditions --- the holiday season in Lafayette Parish is filled with joy!
 Twinkling light displays, holiday markets, concerts, music, foodie events, tree lightings, and opportunities for dancing the night away add to the merriment.
-Light shows, parades, a tour of homes, performances, carolers, and so much more will get the family in the holiday spirit.
+Light shows, parades, performances, carolers, and more will bring the family in the holiday spirit.

 Ride 'em, cowboy and cowgirl!
-Celebrating its 70th birthday, Louisiana's most famous and longest-running rodeo returns to the Blackham Coliseum in early January and features the world's greatest rodeo competitors, livestock, and entertainers.
+For over 70 years, Louisiana's most famous and longest-running rodeo happens at the Blackham Coliseum in early January and features the world's greatest rodeo competitors, livestock, and entertainers.

 Opelousas Gumbo Cook-off